 What to Do After Someone Hits Your Parked Car

-1. Document the accident at the scene as much as possible.
+2. Document the accident at the scene.

 Take photos of the note left by the other driver, if there was one.
 Photograph any damage to your car and the overall scene, including a view of the roadway, the position of your vehicle, and any wreckage or skid marks.
 If possible, get information from witnesses, including names, contact details, and a brief statement.
 Note the date, time, location, weather conditions, and any other relevant details, too.